Mustafa Barghouti: Views

-Barghouti called in 2009 for Israeli officers to be brought up on war-crime charges, saying that "Israel has killed 1,410 people, mostly unarmed civilians, including more than 400 children."
-He accused it of using "white phosphorus, dumdum bombs and others that released fragments that led to the maiming of hundreds of citizens, mostly children," and of targeting "schools, public institutions and civilian homes."
-He suggested that the International Criminal Court prosecute Israeli war criminals on the basis of the Goldstone Report and that the UN impose sanctions on Israel.

 Writing about the Nakba in May 2013, Barghouti called on Israel "to recognize its responsibility for this crime, as a first step towards accountability and a just solution to this conflict."
 He accused Israel of "living in a state of denial," noting that its "textbooks don't recognize the rights of the Palestinian people or the Nakba."
 He rejected "Israel's traditional narrative and founding myth," which, he argued, is belied by the reality of "horrific massacres by Zionist militias...where even women, children, and elderly Palestinians were not spared."
 And he said that the Nakba "is not just a tragic moment in history" but "has been an ongoing process from that time against all of the Palestinian people."

-He has said that there are two possible solutions to the Israeli–Palestinian conflict: "an independent Palestinian state" covering, at the very least, all the area within the 1967 frontiers, and with its capital in East Jerusalem, and with all settlements dismantled, or "a single democratic state," no longer exclusively Jewish, "in which all citizens are equal."
+Barghouti has said that there are two possible just solutions to the Israeli–Palestinian conflict: "an independent Palestinian state" covering, at the very least, all the area within the 1967 frontiers, and with its capital in East Jerusalem, and with all settlements dismantled, or "a single democratic state," no longer exclusively Jewish, "in which all citizens are equal."
 He complains that Israel "has sought to trap the Palestinians into a corner of the chessboard where there's no longer any choice.
 If we agree on a two-state solution, we are offered bantustans.
 And if we say that in those conditions, we'd prefer a single, bi-national state, then we are accused of wanting to destroy Israel."

-In a 2012 interview, Barghouti said he was convinced the peace process was "dead."
-In a March 2013 interview, he said that the peace process was "frozen with no prospects of peace on the horizon," and with "an unprecedented increase in Israeli settlements and land takeover throttling the idea of a Palestinian state."
+In a 2012 interview, Barghouti said he was convinced the peace process was "dead" as a result of settlement expansion and a lack of political will.
+In a March 2013 interview, he said that the peace process was "frozen with no prospects of peace on the horizon," with "an unprecedented increase in Israeli settlements and land takeover throttling the idea of a Palestinian state."
 He also lamented "the intolerable economic situation," the "internal division between Fatah and Hamas," and "the humiliation that Palestinians are experiencing at the hands of settlers and also in encounters with Israelis inside Israel."
-Yet he said that he was given "great hope" by "the growing movement amongst people for non-violent resistance."
+Yet he said that he was given "great hope" by "the growing movement amongst people for non-violent resistance".